Createdd/Writing/2022/articles/hirePerfectFit.md

 # Intro

 I recently read an article ["If I Were to Hire a Data Scientist, I Would Ask These 2 Questions" by Soner Yildirim](https://towardsdatascience.com/if-i-were-to-hire-a-data-scientist-i-would-ask-these-2-questions-c85c3624911d), where he elaborates on the two questions he would ask a data scientist.
-This inspired me to also write an article about the topic of hiring a data scientist, or in general, to hire someone that deals with data.
+This inspired me to also write an article about the topic of hiring a data scientist, or in general, to hire someone who deals with data.

 The reason I also want to express my thoughts on this is because it is
 1. important for the whole company structure